Fraser-High-School/2025-91906-91907-Levi-Budd/README.txt

 color:
 Sets the background color.
 You can use any color accepted by Tkinter, including standard color names (like grey) or hex codes (like #000000 for black).

+here is the default of settings.ini if it is lost or broken

+[settings]
+mode = quiz
+amount = 10
+difficulty = 2
+password = 1234
+name = True
+save = True
+results = True
+color = grey